-How To Choose The Right Material for Your RF Welding Applications
+How To Choose The Right Material for RF Welding

 Products that provide protection for a person or something else require strong-welded and heavy-stitched seams, which last over the long lifespan of the product.
 You will need access to a large volume of material resource information, and with the assistance of an RF welding expert, choose the best material for manufacturing your product.
 You can combine many of these materials to improve product design, increase functionality or expand your product line.
 Critical properties the material must possess include pliability for the intended function, stability and durability.

 By far, Thermoplastic Polyurethane (TPU) rates as the most popular choice of vinyl substrate for flexible products.
 The TPU category of materials includes nearly any type of polyurethane plastics that possess flexible properties, including shear strength, transparency, elasticity and resistance to oil, grease and abrasion.
 TPU materials allow manufacturers to choose radio frequency welding to weld vinyl textiles and seal vinyl seams for containment, inflation and contraction properties, and to make air, liquid and vapor leak-proof seals.

 Another material option for weldable products consists of woven or knitted fabrics, which have a layer of urethane on one side that makes the material RF weldable.
 To create a good weld, the coating needs to have a minimum thickness of three to five mil or.003” to .005”.